Understanding Sparse Feature Updates in Deep Networks using Iterative Linearisation: Problem Formulation

 \section{Problem Formulation}

-Consider a neural network $f_\theta(x)$ parameterised by weights $\theta$ and a mean squared error loss function\footnote{We use MSE for simplicity and compatability with NTK results here.
-While this is needed for some NTK results, it does not effect the algorithms we propose where any differentiable loss function can be used --- see Appendix~A} $\mathcal{L}(\hat{Y}) = \frac{1}{2}||\hat{Y} - Y||^2$, where we minimise $\mathcal{L}\left(f_{\theta}(X)\right)$ for data $X$ and labels $Y$.
+Consider a neural network $f_\theta(x)$ parameterised by weights $\theta$ and a mean squared error loss function\footnote{We use MSE for simplicity and compatibility with NTK results here.
+While this is needed for some NTK results, it does not effect the algorithms we propose where any differentiable loss function can be used --- see Appendix~\ref{app:general-loss}} $\mathcal{L}(\hat{Y}) = \frac{1}{2}||\hat{Y} - Y||^2$, where we minimise $\mathcal{L}\left(f_{\theta}(X)\right)$ for data $X$ and labels $Y$.
 We can write the change in the function over time under gradient flow with learning rate $\eta$ as:

 It has been shown~\citep{Jacot18ntk, Lee19wide, Arora19exact} that in the infinite width limit the \emph{empirical neural tangent kernel}, $\hat{\Theta}_t$, converges to a deterministic NTK, $\Theta$.
-This is a matrix dependent only on architecture and data and does not change during training.
+This is a matrix dependent only on architecture and does not change during training.
 From this perspective, training the infinite width model under gradient flow (or gradient descent with a small step size) is equivalent to training the weight-space linearisation of the neural network~\citep{Lee19wide}.
 This raises a number of interesting observations about why this doesn't work well in finite networks and what is different in them.
-This is likely due to lack of enough random features whereas running gradient descent on the full network allows features to be learnt, reducing the reliance on having enough initial random features.
+One common hypothesis is that this is due to the lack of enough random features at initialisation, whereas running gradient descent on the full network allows features to be learnt thus reducing the reliance on having enough initial random features.
+Note that results on pruning at initialisation~\citep{Ramanujan20hidden} in place of training are distinct from fixing the features like this as later layers change and hence have their features effected by pruning --- intuitively there are $\mathcal{O}(2^{|\theta|})$ possible subsets of parameters at initialisation which contain far more diversity than the hypothesis space of linear models on the $|\theta|$ features in the weight space linearisation of the network.